About Representative Richard Peña Raymond

 Representative Raymond was born in Alice, Texas and raised in Benavides, Texas.
 He became involved in politics at a very young age fighting political corruption in his home county of Duval.
 Before being elected to the Texas Legislature, he worked for United States Senators Lloyd Bentsen from Texas and Paul Simon from Illinois.
 He gained further experience in Texas government working for Texas Land Commissioner Garry Mauro and Texas Railroad Commissioner Bob Krueger.

 In 1992, Raymond first ran for and was elected to the Texas House of Representatives, to represent seven rural South Texas counties what district was this?.

 After serving in the Texas House for 6 years, he then ran for Texas Land Commissioner.
 Two years later, Raymond was again elected to the Texas House of Representatives, this time by the voters of Laredo, Texas and has continuously served in the House since.

 Representative Raymond has authored and passed many bills during his career regarding public safety, lower property taxes, job creation, higher education, transportation, health care and public safety.
 He authored and helped pass the bill that placed the words “In God We Trust” in the Texas House of Representatives Chamber and on Texas License plates.

 Representative Raymond received a Bachelor’s of Arts from the University of Texas at Austin and his Juris Doctor from the University of Texas School of Law.
-He is married to Michelle Gould-Raymond and they have three children.
 He is a lifelong and die hard Dallas Cowboys and Texas Longhorns fan!